Part of Me (Chris Cornell song): Background

 This song refers to a fictional (or otherwise) incidence in lusting after a girl (and a possible 'fling'): "I want the girl but I want a lot, Might cross my mind but that's where it stops."

 Cornell explains to an established lover that "But I swear it never meant a thing, she was just a fling."

 Music video

-A music video for this song has been made for Canadian, UK and Ireland release.
+A music video for this song was produced for the Canadian, UK and Ireland single release.
 However, the video is available in other European countries.

 Timbaland makes a cameo in the video.
 The video also features cameo appearances from heavyweight boxing champion Wladimir Klitschko and Wu-Tang Clan rapper Method Man.